Happy New Year!

 Life, this teaching says, mirrors back to us what we ourselves send out.
 Doesn’t life give us every reason to be sad and upset, but also every reason to be happy and cheerful?
 Ours is the choice, each day, each moment, right here, right now.
 And whatever we chose will determine how life appears to us, as if we were standing in front of a mirror.
 “Wind on a hill sounds lonely if you’re sad; free, if you’re free; cheerful, if you’re glad.”
 In short: in the coming year, 2018, let us all determinedly smile at life, inviting it to smile right back at us.
 Santosha is, and always will be, the golden lifestyle.

-Applying it inwardly in meditation: affirm contentment
+Applying it inwardly in meditation for contentment: affirm contentment

 We all have a goldmine inside.
 In meditation, in our inner cave, if we develop the eyes of a gold-miner who focuses not on the gray rocks, but on any little glimmer of hidden gold, then our meditative cave will gradually shine in our eyes, revealing its riches.